recepsenoglu/minesweeper/README.md

 ## Usage

-To start a new game, simply choose a difficulty level, and the game board will be generated automatically.
-The size of the board changes based on the difficulty setting.
+To start a new game, click New game button and the game board will be generated automatically.
+You can choose a difficulty level for different sizes of game board and mine counts.
 To play, tap on any of the cells on the board to reveal what's underneath.
 If you reveal a bomb, the game is over.
 If you reveal a number, it indicates how many bombs are adjacent to that cell.
 Use this information to avoid the bombs and uncover the entire board to win the game.

 To mark a cell that you think contains a mine, you can hold down on the cell to place or remove a flag.
 There are as many flags as mines in the game, and you can use them to keep track of where you think the mines are.